Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/06-Structural-PatternsPt.2/Lesson6.md

 #### When to use

 The proxy pattern can be used whenever an object is required to represent some other resource.

-the resource can be something abstract, such as a web page, or something local to the application, such as another object.
+The resource can be something abstract, such as a web page, or something local to the application, such as another object.

+Proxies are used in three main situations mentioned:

+- to define an interface to a remote resource
+- to manage the execution of expensive operations
+- to restrict access to the methods and properties of other objects

+Implementing proxy can be complex and labor intensive.
+If you need a solution that does *not* involve intercepting and adapting operations of another object, consider using one of the other Structural patterns instead.

 #### Implementation Notes